Around the Rezzie

 Conclusion

-The fact that I’ve graded this walk as a ‘challenge’ is largely due to the second of its biggest ascents being quite long (and quite steep in places), the overall distance and the fact that it’s very exposed for several miles.
-Like so many upland routes, the weather will have the final say.
-On a good day, as we had, all was relaxed and there were no issues whatsoever.
+The fact that I’ve graded this walk as a ‘challenge’ is largely due to the second of its big ascents being quite long, and quite steep in places.
+There’s also the overall distance and the fact that it’s very exposed for several miles.
+On a good day – as it was for us – all was relaxed and we had no issues whatsoever.
 Wind, rain and cold would have made for a very different story.

-Walking the route anticlockwise biases hospitality options towards the latter half – where I think most would prefer them.
-As a bail-out, there’s a good footpath from Blanchland, along the Derwent, to the end of the reservoir, from where you can take a relatively quite road back to Millshield.
+Walking the route anticlockwise puts hospitality options towards the latter half – where I think most would prefer them.
+As a bail-out, there’s a good footpath from Blanchland along the Derwent, to the end of the reservoir from where you can take a relatively quite road back to Millshield.
 This knocks a few miles off and removes the biggest ascent.

 As far as we’re concerned this route has got a good balance of everything we look for: distance; gradient; elevation; terrain; views and features.
 I wouldn’t bother writing about it if I couldn’t recommend it.